3eLazy/apicast-policy-requestid/README.md

 The template creates new ImageStream for images containing this policy.
 Then it creates two BuildConfigs: one for building an image to apicast-policy ImageStream and second one for creating new APIcast image copying just necessary code from that previous image.

+after run commane go to menu "Builds > Builds", You will found the 2 new Builds config.
+  1). apicast-requestid-policy
+  2). apicast-custom-policies

+First click run "apicast-requestid-policy" to compile lua and create temp image.
+Secound click run "apicast-custom-policies" to copy policy to api-cast image and openshift will tags new api-case to lasted version.

 ## lua script life cycle